-The President of the United States has recently ordered U.S. government agencies to consider new and increased tariffs on a wide range of goods and materials imported from China and other governments, in addition to the tariffs already imposed.
+The United States has recently implemented new and increased tariffs on a wide range of goods and materials imported from China and other governments, in addition to tariffs previously imposed.
 These goods may include products and applications, including ingredients we or our customers require for their products.
-In addition these goods may include beta-alanine.
-The commercialization of our beta-alanine patent estate depends on the availability of the raw material beta-alanine.
-In response, China and other governments announced plans to impose tariffs on certain American products if additional U.S. tariffs are imposed.
-The resulting tariffs could have a significant adverse effect on our customer's businesses, the availability of beta-alanine, and the cost of our products.
-While it is too early to predict how the additional potential U.S. tariffs will be imposed, or how any tariffs will impact our business, we believe the imposition of additional tariffs by the U.S. or other governments on products or ingredients we use in the products we manufacture could adversely impact our customers as a result of increased product costs, and such tariffs could have an adverse impact on the availability of beta-alanine and the licensing of our patents and trademarks and our distribution of this raw material.
+In addition, these goods may include beta-alanine.
+Our ability to maintain or increase revenue from our beta-alanine patent estate depends on the availability of the raw material beta-alanine.
+In response, China and other governments have imposed and have announced plans to impose additional tariffs on certain American products if additional U.S. tariffs are imposed.
+Continuing or increased tariffs could have a material adverse effect on our customer's businesses, the availability of beta-alanine, and the cost of our products.
+While it is difficult to predict how existing and additional potential tariffs will be imposed, or how tariffs will impact our business, we believe the imposition of additional tariffs by the U.S. or other governments on products we or our customers offer for sale, or ingredients we use in the products we manufacture could adversely impact our offerings and customers, and such tariffs could have an adverse impact on the availability of raw materials we purchase including beta-alanine.

-If so, this could adversely impact our ability to license our patents and trademarks, our ability to sell beta-alanine, and our customers' ability to compete in the market place, reducing demand for our products, and products we manufacture for them.
+If so, this could adversely impact our ability to license our patents and trademarks, our ability to sell beta-alanine, and our customers' ability to compete in the market place, resulting in reduced demand for our products, and products we manufacture for our customers.
 Any of these events could have a material adverse effect on our business and results of operations.